-This Update outlines the proposed planning framework that integrates and guides other work and demonstrates the commitment of the partners to achieving its strategic goals.
+This Update outlines the planning framework that integrates and guides other work and demonstrates the commitment of the partners to achieving its strategic goals.
 It has been informed by an assessment of where we are now and anticipated future demands, and aligns with recently adopted Long Term Plans and infrastructure strategies of the constituent councils.
 Specifically it:

-- sets out how targets for housing for the next 30 years will be met, accommodating an additional 150,000 people; - identifies preferred locations for housing growth, encouraging Central City and suburban centre living while providing for township growth in Rolleston, Rangiora and Kaiapoi; - reinforces the role of key centres in providing additional retail and office floorspace as required, in particular the Central City and, if needed, a transition of its surrounding light industrial zones; - recognises the existing industrial land provision as sufficient to cater for industrial growth for some time yet; - outlines a series of implementation actions and further work required to give effect to the Update.
+- sets out how targets for housing for the next 30 years will be met, accommodating an additional 150,000 people; - identifies locations for housing growth, encouraging Central City and suburban centre living while providing for township growth in Rolleston, Rangiora and Kaiapoi; - reinforces the role of key centres in providing additional retail and office floorspace as required, in particular the Central City and, if needed, a transition of its surrounding light industrial zones; - promotes a compact urban form, which provides for efficient transport and locates development in a manner that takes into account climate change and sea level rise; - recognises the existing industrial land provision as sufficient to cater for industrial growth for some time yet;

+outlines a series of implementation actions and further work required to give effect to the Update.